 To personalize content delivery as well as deliver content efficiently across channels, touchpoints, and devices, your content needs coding.
 Your content management system or content marketing platform or artificial intelligence solution (such as a chat bot) doesn’t magically make that happen.

+This coding starts essentially with modeling what content types and components need to be available where.
 This coding continues with engineering a system of logic, taxonomy, and metadata that will execute what you modeled.
-I hit some high points in Metadata Magic.

 If you’re getting further into artificial intelligence, such as natural language generation or automated optimization driven by machine learning, then you also will need to engineer rules and logic about your content voice, style, compliance requirements (in regulated industries), and more.
 You need those rules to teach your artificial intelligence, or else you risk experiencing a disaster like Microsoft’s bot Tay, which quickly learned how to be a racist Twitter troll.

-Oh, and if your company has documented voice, style, content types, and similar information all along, you’re 10 steps ahead of most organizations.
+And if your company has documented voice, style, content types, and similar information all along, you’re 10 steps ahead of most organizations.
 That documentation is a great starting point for the rules and logic needed to teach your machines how to create or optimize your content.

 3. Delete Outdated and Underperforming Content — Seriously!